Top 10 tips to prepare for your online teaching job interview

 Demonstrating that you can navigate and pre-plan for technical issues shows prowess.
 And if you can handle life's little curve balls, you can certainly handle potential students.

-Set your interview area up in a well-lit, calm area of your home where there are no distractions.
-A white back wall plain background with minimal clutter behind you works best.
+Set your interview area up in a well-lit, quiet area of your home where there are no distractions.
+Be considerate of your background - a white wall or plain background with minimal clutter behind you works best.

-Set your voice and sound equipment to an even tone with minimal background noise or interference, and your background in the video setting also reflects that zen vibe.
+Your interviewer will be assessing your background environment as a teaching background for potential classes you would host if your application is successful.
+So set your voice and sound equipment to an even tone with minimal background noise or interference, and let your background also reflect that zen vibe.

-The calmer the surroundings, the calmer you'll be and your impression to your interviewer will be.
+The calmer the surroundings, the calmer you will be, and your impression to your interviewer will be.

 A big part of language teaching is connecting to your students.
-Show up enthusiastically and be friendly.
-Make eye contact, smile, and be positive in your approach and body language.
-Avoid crossing your arms and fidgeting.
+Similarly, show up to your interview with enthusiasm and be friendly.
+Make eye contact, smile, and be positive in your approach and body language - avoid crossing your arms and fidgeting!

 Show good body posture to project an air of confidence, even if that's not how you initially feel.
 Job interviews can feel unnerving, and a good interviewer worth their metal knows that too and should help you feel at ease in the process.